SpoonLabs/coming/docs/extension_points.md

 ## Post-Processors and Outputs

-In the value of parameter `-outputprocessor`  you can add the class names of the filter to consider.
-That classes must implement the interface `IOutput`.
+The value of parameter `-outputprocessor`  can have the class names of the filter to consider.
+That class must implement the interface `IOutput`.
 You can add more than one filter by separating them using the char Classpath separator (e.g., ':').

 A output processor can have one or more of the following goals: